 In essence, all the foundational information is the same but it’s being run through a whole host of different algorithms and variables.

-It’s important that you understand how all of these scores affect your credit and which score your chosen lender is using to make credit decisions.
+It’s important that you understand how all of these scores (as well as your ChexSystems record) affect your credit and which score your chosen lender is using to make credit decisions.
 Remember, you have a right to review the report and score produced by your lender when seeking credit.